Radial Shock Wave Treatment

 What you can expect with your treatment

 You may feel sore after treatment.
-Shockwave therapy aims to enhance the healing process by renewing the inflammatory/healing response, therefore you may be sore after treatment.
+Radial Shockwave therapy aims to enhance the healing process by renewing the inflammatory/healing response, therefore you may be sore after treatment.

 Related Downloads